 Multifamily units are no longer being proposed in this phase and have been replaced with two-family attached dwellings, as approved with CSP-06001-02.
-The DSP shows a proposed location for a trail connection from the two-family attached units to Forbes Boulevard, and has been determined to be adequate.
+The DSP shows a proposed location for a trail connection from the two-family attached units to Forbes Boulevard, and is adequate.